tmpfs/wget-parser/README.md

 ## wget-parser

-A program that reads from `stdin` and prints the result of the parse as JSON:
+A program that reads from `stdin` and prints the result of the parse as JSON, exits with error code 1 if any broken links are found otherwise 0.

 ```
 cat test/fixtures/mock.txt | wget-parser
+cat test/fixtures/broken.txt | wget-parser; echo $?;
 ```

 ## wget-spider